flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Managing dependencies

-In iOS, you add dependencies with Cocoapods by adding to your `Podfile`.
+In iOS, you add dependencies with CocoaPods by adding to your `Podfile`.
 Flutter uses Dart’s build system and the Pub package manager to handle dependencies.
 The tools delegate the building of the native Android and iOS wrapper apps to the